fbpx

 Kansas State University

-Kansas State University located in Manhattan, Kansas offers a professional and terminal degree in psychology which caters to students hoping to enter the work field upon graduation rather than continuing their studies.
-The online masters in industrial and organizational psychology from KSU is made up of 38 credit hours offered in a hybrid format of both online and on-campus classes.
-Although some campus attendance is required, it only takes about two weeks in the summer with the rest of the time earning the degree spent online.
-The program uses online coursework, guided research, and practicum to develop students into capable psychology professionals.
+Kansas State University, located in Manhattan, Kansas, offers a professional and terminal degree in psychology designed for students who plan to enter the workforce upon graduation rather than continue their studies.
+The online master’s in industrial and organizational psychology from KSU comprises 38 credit hours and is delivered in a hybrid format, combining online and on-campus classes.
+Although some campus attendance is required, it only involves about two weeks in the summer, with the remainder of the degree completed online.
+The program integrates online coursework, guided research, and practicum experiences to develop students into capable psychology professionals.

 School Overview